-A European-wide arts and crafts event
+A European-wide event

 All this and much more are ours to discover during Les Journées Européennes des Métiers d’Arts in Geneva and in Vaud on 20, 21, 22 April; and in Jura on 21 – 22 April.
 Entrance to all events, which are conducted in French, is free but in some cases requires registration (and places can be limited) so don’t delay in booking yourself a place.

 Launched in France in 2002, Les Journées des Métiers d’Arts became an annual European event in 2012, the same year that the City of Geneva became the first Swiss city to participate, followed by Vaud canton in 2014, the Canton of Jura in 2015.

 These special days are designed to spotlight the skills carefully developed and passed down over centuries in the design, creation, maintenance and restoration of objets d’art, musical instruments, antiques, furniture, books, clothes, handbags and hats and a wide array of handicrafts.

 JEMA offers a unique and not-to-be-missed opportunity to meet and talk with master craftspeople in the very place where they learn and practice their skills and in some cases, are passing them on to the next generation of young artisans who are following in their footsteps.

 In some cases the machines and tools used are no longer manufactured and the craft itself is on the wane in Switzerland, so don’t miss this chance to see what may be the last generation of artisans to practice some of these precious, time-honoured skills.

 If you do get to some events, please leave a comment below and let me know what you got up to and what you thought of the experience.♣